jean-technologies/smartlead-mcp-server-local/README.md

 # Smartlead MCP Server

-A Model Context Protocol (MCP) server for Smartlead campaign management integration.
-This server provides tools for creating and managing campaigns, updating campaign settings, and managing campaign sequences, etc.
+A Model Context Protocol (MCP) server for Smartlead integration.
+This server provides tools for managing various aspects of your Smartlead account, including campaigns, leads, statistics, and smart delivery.

 ## Features

-- Create new campaigns
-- Update campaign schedule settings
-- Update campaign general settings
-- Get campaign details
-- List all campaigns with filtering options
-- Save campaign email sequences
+- **Campaign Management**: Create, update, and manage email campaigns and sequences
+- **Lead Management**: Add, update, and track leads in your campaigns
+- **Statistics**: Fetch and analyze campaign performance metrics
+- **Smart Delivery**: Optimize email delivery for better engagement (coming soon)

 ## Installation